-The Chicago School of Professional Psychology (TCSPP) is a nonprofit graduate psychology school committed to providing students with the highest level of professional psychology education to prepare them for lifelong careers in the fields of psychology and related behavioral sciences.
+The Chicago School of Professional Psychology (TCSPP) is a leading nonprofit graduate psychology school committed to providing students with the highest level of professional psychology education to prepare them for lifelong careers in the fields of psychology and related behavioral and health sciences.

-TCSPP is a member of the National Council of Schools and Programs of Professional Psychology (NCSPP) and is accredited by the Western Association of Schools and Colleges (WASC), a regional accrediting body recognized by the U.S. Department of Education.
-The clinical doctoral psychology program at the Chicago campus is accredited by the American Psychological Association (APA).
+TCSPP is regionally accredited by the Western Association of Schools & Colleges Senior College and University Commission (WSCUC) and is a member of the National Council of Schools and Programs of Professional Psychology (NCSPP).
+The doctoral clinical psychology (Psy.D.) program at the Chicago campus is accredited by the American Psychological Association (APA).

 Q. What is APA program accreditation?